-Member Rights specific to the plan they are enrolled in with Neighborhood can be found within the member handbooks and evidence of coverage.
+Member Rights specific to the plan they are enrolled in with Neighborhood can be found within the Member Handbooks and/or Evidence of Coverage, specific to the line of business.
 This information is accessible through www.nhpri.org or by calling Member Services.